adityavs/guides/README.md

 More advanced concepts are covered:

-* Create a custom post type.
+* Create a custom post type
-* Add a custom meta box.
+* Add a custom meta box
 * Create the following custom fields:
 * Input text field
 * Textarea